jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==
+= 1.7 - 2013-06-04 =
+* New: Add Setting for Default Payment gateway on the Checkout
+* New: Add new FuturePay US gateway into the core.
+Buy now, pay later, no credit card.
+* New: Remove Skrill gateway from the core.
+	* Updated standalone version is available: http://jigoshop.com/product/jigoshop-skrill/
+* Tweak: Re-factor Checkout display to increase conversions (affects form.php and review_order.php in themes)
+* Tweak: Eliminate Checkout errors from themes loading old jQuery.
+Jigoshop forces WordPress version to load.
+* Tweak: Replace product image lightbox implementation for W3C compliance
+* Tweak: Updated Checkout block-ui javascript for WordPress 3.6 jQuery compliance
+* Tweak: Load most javascript files in the footer for better page load performance
+* Tweak: Settings sections css for better appearance of modules
+* Tweak: Add Georgian Lari to currencies
+* Fix: Variable Products now correctly show variations on sale
+* Fix: Variable products out of stock when saving product will be hidden from front end if settings require it
+* Fix: Products on sale shortcode now shows variable products on sale
+* Translation: Updated Swedish translation courtesy of Peter Hjalmarsson
+* Translation: Updated .pot file for translators

 = 1.6.5 - 2013-04-25 =
 * Fix: Featured Product Widget Cache warning